pchmn/expo-material3-theme/README.md

 ### Retrieve theme

-A basic usage would be to retrieve the material3 theme from your device (or a fallback theme if not supported) by using `useMaterial3Theme` hook:
+A basic usage would be to retrieve the material3 theme from user device (or a fallback theme if not supported) by using `useMaterial3Theme` hook:

 ```tsx
 import { useMaterial3Theme } from 'expo-material3-theme';